 Some of our exploration in Dongdaemun was cut off due to a fire.
 It smelled pretty bad and even at this distance we were having difficulties breathing.

 Since this was another big tourist district we were able to find lots of tour guides who were able to provide us maps and give us some advice on certain markets' hours and general advice, information, and directions.
 I'm glad T is so knowledgeable about the area.
 She passed on a lot of knowledge and confidence to me.
-I'm positive that I could take Michael here with no issues and lead us on an adventure.
+I'm positive that I could take M here with no issues and lead us on an adventure.

 Some sort of sea creature.
 Does anyone happen to know what these are?

 The final stop in our journey - Paris Baguette!
-I picked up some sweets for Michael and T picked up some...
+I picked up some sweets for M and T picked up some...
 I don't remember.
 LOL.
 Once we paid we decided it was time to take the subway home.
 We hit a little hiccup once we arrived to Suseo station, as neither of us knew which exit to take to find the bus that would drop us off near base.
 A kind older gentleman helped guide us in the right direction in his 'poor English' as he called it.
 Between our fragmented knowledge of each other's language and locations we communicated well enough.
 It was funny to T and I how we were standing with lost looks for less than 30 seconds before we were approached by a concerned Korean.
 Even as the gentleman was helping us an older woman started talking to me in Korean and gesturing at what ended up being the exit.

-I got home a little before 5 to find Michael asleep on the couch.
+I got home a little before 5 to find M asleep on the couch.
 He had tried to make plans with a friend to go biking, but said friend was told he had to do some paperwork instead at the last minute.
 I felt really bad because I was out all day thinking he was out with his own friends having fun.
 Turns out he got home after checking mail and fell asleep until I got home - from 11:30am-5:30pm.
 We joke about how he was so distraught about not having me there that he fell into a coma, but I think his rough past few weeks and lack of sleep simply caught up to him once he had some down time.

 Speaking of mail, I had a big mail day.
 I got 3 packages - Solstice Scents, CFTKR, and SGA!
-Michael opened my packages for me while I was gone, partly so he could finally get something he could open, partly because he was curious about what specific things I'd gotten.
+M opened my packages for me while I was gone, partly so he could finally get something he could open, partly because he was curious about what specific things I'd gotten.
 I can just imagine him sitting there, looking at the boxes... ignoring them... then thinking "well somebody has to open these and make sure they're okay..." then tearing into the boxes and setting everything out on the table.
 He didn't touch the sample bag Carol left in my package because it specifically had my name on it and he thought I would like looking in it myself.
 Tonight I'm going to finally check that I got all the right items and amounts.
 I've been busy, guys!

-The rest of my Friday/26th was spent cuddling with Michael on the couch and refilling his 'cuddle meter' as we call it.
+The rest of my Friday/26th was spent cuddling with M on the couch and refilling his 'cuddle meter' as we call it.
 We joke that when we're particularly grumpy we're just low on cuddles and need to recharge :)

 Today was another busy day.
-I went with Michael and M (Michael's coworker/friend that I've talked about before) to Yongsan to get several things done.
-We went to the thrift store to pick up some things for Michael's work (they have a kitchen) and got me a phone.
+I went with M and other M (his coworker/friend that I've talked about before) to Yongsan to get several things done.
+We went to the thrift store to pick up some things for M's work (they have a kitchen) and got me a phone.
 Originally we were going to use my old Galaxy Note 4 and switch out the SIM cards, since Verizon provides unlocked phones and we didn't have to go through any hoops to get my phone to work.
 However, we discovered it was about $40/month cheaper for us to buy me a brand new phone.
 Since we're going to be here for at least two years we can take advantage of some of the special pricing offers the Korean cellphone provider gives.
 We went with a Galaxy Grand Max.
 If I'm really picky about watching a video or accessing a particular app on a 'nicer' screen I'll pull out my old phone, but the Grand Max is perfect - and cheap!

 We also picked up some pet supplies.
 We had planned to go to an animal shelter north of Yongsan to volunteer and donate some supplies.
-We've mostly decided that a pet probably isn't in the best interest for us at this time, but we still really miss that interaction and Michael suggested volunteering as an alternative.
+We've mostly decided that a pet probably isn't in the best interest for us at this time, but we still really miss that interaction and M suggested volunteering as an alternative.
 Unfortunately by the time we got finished with all of the stuff we needed to do on post we missed the window to make it to the shelter before it closed.
 We were a little bummed about that and decided to go to I'PARK Mall.
 That's the name of the mall outside of Yongsan that I always talk about.
 I finally paid attention to the name!